-Whether you want to explore your linguistic roots or learn a new language, online liberal arts undergraduate and graduate degree programs in language can provide a rich, comprehensive education at your fingertips.
+Whether you want to explore your linguistic roots or learn a new language, online liberal arts programs in language can provide a rich, comprehensive education at your fingertips.

 With the full deployment of the Internet, world boundaries in learning and business have leapfrogged across international borders.
 Professionals with extensive training in English or foreign languages find careers in finance, marketing, business development, government, education, health care, and more.
 The same Internet presence makes online language learning a flexible, convenient option for busy working people or those who have family commitments.

 Consider the breadth of choices in today's online language education.
 You can earn a bachelor's degree in social science, with an emphasis on English language arts, or a business degree in organizational management that focuses on career skill development incorporating communication and English studies.

 If you're drawn to teaching, you can complete a Master of Arts in Education with a specialization in English as a Second Language (ESL).
 And for those who are pursuing a career in business, government, or publishing, there are online graduate certificates in translation, focusing on French, Chinese-Mandarin, Chinese-Cantonese, German, Italian, Japanese, Korean, Spanish, Arabic, as well as Portuguese to English programs.

 In turn, the full spectrum of foreign language programs is offered online.
 You can enroll in certificate in continuing studies in international languages for Arabic, Chinese-Cantonese, Chinese-Mandarin, Dutch, French, German, Italian, Japanese, Korean, Latin, Ojibwe, Portuguese, Russian, Spanish, and Turkish.